robotoons/BookLed/README.md

 ====================================

 ## **DESCRIPTION**
 BookLed is a hardcover paper book, containing electronic hardware, designed for experimenting with **Python** and for exploring **Generative AI**.
+With a BookLed and an OpenAI API account you can explore the world of AI storytelling **starting from the pages of a paper book**!

 <img src="docs/images/xontontox.jpg" alt="Xontontox is calling home Image" width="300">